“For a 10-minute winter swim, I’m not sure wearing a wetsuit is worth it. What do you think?” Simon Griffiths answers this reader question

 It’s worth taking a step back and reflecting briefly on why you are swimming outside in winter.
-With pools closed in Lockdown 2, some swimmers may have wanted to maintain their fitness with outdoor swimming.
 There are of course exceptions, but swimming for long enough without a wetsuit to maintain fitness in typical UK winter water temperatures would be dangerous and irresponsible.
 A full wetsuit, possibly with rash vest underneath, a neoprene hat and possibly gloves and booties might enable you to swim for longer, and possibly retain your swimming fitness, if you think it’s worth the effort.

 However, there are many other reasons than fitness to swim outside in winter.
 It can be fun (yes, really), you may get to see spectacular sunrises, it’s a mental and physical challenge, it’s a self-confidence booster and it can make you feel good all day.
-In addition, there is a growing belief – backed by anecdotal evidence – that cold water swimming helps support your mental health, and there’s even a theory that it might help against dementia.
+In addition, there is a growing belief – backed by anecdotal evidence – that cold water swimming helps support your mental health.

 These benefits can be achieved with short dips.
 There is no need to pull on a wetsuit to stay in the water longer to get them.
 In fact, the wetsuit may detract from the experience.
 But if you had any notion of staying fit through winter swimming, you will have to abandon them with your wetsuit.

 This raises the question, if you’re used to wearing a wetsuit, how do you ditch it?